 - (a) Participants should: - 1.
 Submit Annual Reports consistent with the Participation Criteria and the Reporting Guidelines set forth in Appendices 2 and 5; - 2.
-For members of the Government and Corporate Pillars, pay annual expected contributions, as set forth in Article 7 of the Articles of Association of the Voluntary Principles Association, as applicable; and - 3.
-With the exception of Engaged Governments and Engaged NGOs, become Members of the Voluntary Principles Association. - (b) Participants are also expected to:

-- 1. Attend the Annual Plenary Meeting and, as appropriate and commensurate with resource constraints, other sanctioned extraordinary and in-country meetings; - 2.
+For members of the Government and Corporate Pillars, pay annual expected contributions, as set forth in Article 7 of the Articles of Association of the Voluntary Principles Association, as applicable; and - (b) Participants are also expected to: - 1.
+Attend the Annual Plenary Meeting and, as appropriate and commensurate with resource constraints, other sanctioned extraordinary and in-country meetings; - 2.
 Subject to legal, confidentiality, and operational concerns, respond in a timely manner to reasonable requests for information from other Participants with the aim of facilitating understanding of issues related to the implementation of the Voluntary Principles; and - 3.
 Participate in direct dialogue with other Voluntary Principles Participants, as requested.